Dribbin & Brown is committed to helping you. We are available from 7AM-12AM Monday To Sunday. Call us for a Free Consultation

 • Primarily, there must be a consideration of whether the prosecution can make out their case?

-• Did you drive a motor vehicle whilst being over the prescribed content of alcohol (being .05 in relation to open drivers)?
+• Did you drive a motor vehicle whilst being over the prescribed content of alcohol (being .05 or more in relation to open drivers)?

-• Was the result due to alcohol consumed after driving?
+• Was the result due solely to alcohol consumed after driving, this might be a defence?

 • Do you have prior history for drink driving?